No ads · No cookies

 What to do if Android only shows IPv6

-• Look inside the connected network for Details, Advanced, or Network information.
+• Look inside the connected network for Details, Advanced, Network information, or See more.

 • Check whether there is a separate line for IP address or IPv4.